HealthData@PT

 FAQs

 The digital transformation of healthcare in the European Union is greatly aided by the European Health data space (EHDS).
 The EHDS puts citizens first by granting them complete control over their data, free of charge, so they can benefit from better healthcare delivery throughout the European Union.
 Additionally, the EHDS aims at providing a consistent and regulated framework for leveraging health data to accelerate health innovations and improve research studies, to ultimately lead to better live-saving medicines, healthcare policies and healthcare outcomes to all EU citizens.
-The EHDS has a regulation proposal, currently being debated and negotiated.
-For more information on EHDS regulation proposal, please consult the provided Link.
+The EHDS Regulation was published in March 2025 and will take effect in 2027.
+For more information please consult: Regulation – EU – 2025/327 – EN – EUR-Lex.

 Personal information is handled and protected in compliance with current EU regulations.
 Regarding the primary use of data, in some countries, sharing of data may be allowed by law or need your signature on a consent form.
 Regarding the use of health data for research purposes (secondary use), several rules and principles apply for this data to be provided.
 For example, data needs to be anonymized in most cases.
 The anonymized data will be only provided for secondary use after a careful evaluation of the purpose motivating the request to use the data (for example, does the purpose has the intention to benefit healthcare services?).
 If the evaluation yields a positive outcome, the data will be shared in a manner that ensures the privacy of citizens and secure data processing.